mrbridge-mrbridge/Tic_tac_toe-Game-ReactJS/README.md

 ## Available Scripts

-(You may need to install all in requirements file) In the project directory (my-app), you can run:
+In the project directory (my-app), you can run:

 ### `npm start`